fastcms/eslint-config/readme.md

   }
 }
 ```

+This config is used for react component or app project, the codebase can be written in both JavaScript and TypeScript.

 If you want to use different `tsconfig.json` for each working directory, you should add `workingDirectories` in `.vscode/settings.json`.